knolasco/Surfline-Object-Detection/README.md

 ### Centroid_Tracker.py
 This python script utilizes a Centroid Tracking algorithm to record the number of waves and the average length of each wave.

+### Centroid_Trim.GIF
+This is a GIF of the results of applying the Centroid_Tracker.py script.
+As you can see, it is counting the lefts and rights in real time.

 ### Requirements.txt
 This text file defines the packages used for this project.